vihar2712/project-1-nn/README.md

 ---

+## Motivation

+Leaf diseases significantly impact agricultural productivity, and early detection is crucial for effective crop management.
+While deep learning models have shown promise in leaf disease classification, their performance often depends on the availability of large labeled datasets, which are scarce and expensive to obtain.
+This project investigates whether representation learning using autoencoders can improve classification accuracy by leveraging unlabeled data to learn robust feature representations.
+We propose a comparative study of four strategies to evaluate the effectiveness of representation learning in boosting accuracy for sensitive datasets like leaf disease detection.

 ## Clone the Repository ⚙️

 If you haven’t already done so, clone the application repository to your local machine.